simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 * **The Unsigned Math Underflow Trap:** In the rare event of cross-socket clock drift where a thread migrates to a lagging core, subtracting the larger start-time from the smaller end-time using unsigned 64-bit integers triggers a massive underflow.
 This produces an astronomically large, mathematically obvious outlier that the telemetry pipeline trivially identifies and discards.
 * **The Ultimate Failsafe (CPU Isolation):** In truly hostile or legacy hardware environments lacking `Invariant TSC`, the architecture falls back to `OS`-level guarantees.
 By utilizing strict `cgroup` `CPUSETs`, thread pinning (`sched_setaffinity`), and CPU isolation, `cwrap 3.0` completely removes the `OS` scheduler from the equation, ensuring the instrumented thread never migrates in the first place.

+### 15.4.
+The Post-Inlining Hook Fallacy & AST Weight Pruning
+A modern critique of source-level rewriting argues that Clang’s `-finstrument-functions-after-inlining` flag renders AST manipulation obsolete.
+Tools utilizing this post-inlining hook successfully allow the optimizer to eliminate trivial getters before instrumentation is applied.
+The critique rightfully points out that blindly injecting `RAII` guards into the AST artificially inflates a function's internal weight heuristic, potentially pushing it over the compiler's inlining threshold and causing the exact de-optimization `cwrap` seeks to avoid.

+While the critique of AST inflation is valid, relying on post-inlining hooks introduces a fatal micro-architectural compromise:
+* **The Unavoidable `CALL` Tax:** Post-inlining hooks perfectly solve the *selection* problem, but they fail the *physics* problem.
+For the functions that survive inlining and are ultimately instrumented, the compiler is still forced to inject an ABI `CALL` to an external handler (`__cyg_profile_func_enter`).
+This introduces the exact same register spills, branch-prediction pollution, and `i-cache` misses that `cwrap 3.0`'s inline arithmetic is designed to eradicate.
+* **Pre-Emptive Node-Weight Pruning:** To protect the compiler's inlining heuristics without sacrificing the zero-branch inline math, the `cwrap 3.0` AST Matcher utilizes Pre-Emptive Node-Weight Pruning.
+Before injecting the `RAII` guard, the Clang tool evaluates the total AST node depth and statement count of the target function.
+Trivial getters, setters, and micro-routines falling below a configurable heuristic threshold are explicitly bypassed.

+By pruning the AST *before* mutation, `cwrap 3.0` perfectly preserves the native AST weight for aggressive compiler inlining, while guaranteeing that the macro-functions that are instrumented execute with pure $O(1)$ inline math rather than a pipeline-stalling `CALL`.

+### 15.5.
+The Diagnostics Personality (Inlining Regression Auditing)
+While Pre-Emptive Node-Weight Pruning catches the vast majority of trivial getters, complex `C++` codebases frequently contain functions sitting exactly on the razor's edge of the compiler's inlining threshold.
+Injecting telemetry into these edge-case functions may unexpectedly push them over the limit, silently forcing the compiler to emit them as standalone, out-of-line functions.

+To combat this silent de-optimization, `cwrap 3.0` introduces **The Diagnostics Personality**: an automated compiler auditing mode designed to explicitly surface inlining casualties.

+When executed in Diagnostics Mode, the framework performs an empirical Two-Pass Symbol Diff:
+1. **The Baseline Pass:** The application is compiled natively with zero instrumentation.
+2. **The Instrumented Pass:** The application is compiled with the full `cwrap 3.0` payload.
+3. **The Symbol Extraction:** A post-link diagnostic script (`nm` / `readelf`) extracts the emitted function symbols from both binaries and diffs them.

+If a function symbol manifests in the instrumented binary but was absent in the baseline binary, it mathematically proves the compiler refused to inline it due to the telemetry payload.
+The framework outputs a precise "Inlining Casualty Report," drawing these specific functions to the developer's attention.
+The engineering team can then surgically add them to the `cwrap` exclusion blacklist or explicitly enforce `__attribute__((always_inline))`, completely eliminating heuristic guesswork.

 ## 16. The Implementation Roadmap & Validation Status

 `cwrap 3.0` is currently transitioning from active R&D and architectural specification into a formal implementation phase.
 To systematically de-risk the engineering process, the development sequence is strictly phased, with the most critical micro-architectural physics already validated via private experimentation.